Marinated Cauliflower Antipasto Salad (Video)

 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

-As long as you use a dressing that’s low in sugar, this Low-Carb Marinated Cauliflower Antipasto Salad is low-carb, Keto, low-glycemic, and gluten-free.
-The salad is probably a bit high in fat for the South Beach Diet, but you could sub lower-fat cheese and turkey pepperoni and still make a salad that was tasty if you’re wanting it for South Beach.
+As long as you use a dressing that’s low in sugar, this Marinated Cauliflower Antipasto Salad is low-carb, Keto, and gluten-free.
+The salad is probably a bit high in fat for the original South Beach Diet, but you could sub lower-fat cheese and turkey pepperoni and still make a salad that was tasty if you’re wanting it for South Beach.

 Find More Recipes Like This One:

-Use the Recipes by Diet Type photo index pages to find more recipes suitable for a specific eating plan.
-Or Follow Kalyn’s Kitchen on Pinterest to see all the good recipes I’m sharing there.
+Use Salad Recipes to find more recipes like this one.
+Use the Diet Type Index to find recipes suitable for a specific eating plan.
+You might also like to follow Kalyn’s Kitchen on Pinterest, on Facebook, on Instagram, on TikTok, or on YouTube to see all the good recipes I’m sharing there.